MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 ### Integrated support for MIP SDK version 1.10

 This version of the Azure Information Protection client and scanner fully integrates the Microsoft Information Protection (MIP) Software Development Kit (SDK) version 1.10.93.

+Among other features, this support includes default protection for .msg files.
+When protected, **.msg** file types are changed to **.msg.pfile** files.

-For more information, see the [MIP SDK documentation](../information-protection/develop/version-release-history#version-11093).
+For more information, see the [File types supported by the Azure Information Protection (AIP) unified labeling client](clientv2-admin-guide-file-types.md) and the [MIP SDK documentation](../information-protection/develop/version-release-history#version-11093).

 ### Scanner support for 64-bit versions only